White

 To ensure fairness, a computerized random number generator draws or selects names, and the same employee may be chosen more than once.
 This method helps to ensure greater compliance with drug-free policies because employees don't know ahead of time if they'll be tested.

-Common Non-DOT Drug Test Challenges
+Common Non-DOT Drug Test Challenges Employers Face

-A challenge employers face is tampering.
 One approach to tampering is the ingestion of large amounts of fluids so that a test will be inconclusive.
 Another approach is to use commercially available sample substitutes, mostly in the case of urine tests.

-Reliability is another challenge when it comes to drug testing.
 Setting the tampering issue aside, some drug tests only detect very recent use.
 With this knowledge, employees can pass a drug test by carefully planning substance use so that it falls outside of the detection window.

-Cost is another challenge for regular drug testing.
 As a general rule, the more reliable and tamper-proof a test is, the more expensive it is.
 Since the company is the one footing the bill, the need to keep costs down often outweighs the desire for pinpoint accuracy.

 Non-DOT Drug Test Methods